 The Earlier Inns

-- Thavies Inn was sometimes called “Davy’s” Inn.
+- Thavies Inn or “Davy’s” Inn.
 It was once thought to be run by John Davy, a chancery clerk, but modern research has concluded that Davy the Chancery clerk never existed.
 The misunderstanding comes from a simple confusion of “Thavies” and “Davy’s.”
 John Tavy was a successful armorer.
 At least a portion of his property holdings on the south side of Holborn was his own shop and perhaps rooms for his apprentices.
 Parts of Tavy’s property had been let to apprentices (of the law?) before Thavy’s death in 1348/49.
 Thavies Inn was organized as a law society by the 1340s.
-Beyond those facts, the property history of this section of Holborn is confusing.
+Beyond those facts, the property history of this section of Holborn is complex.
 As the map shows, most of it ended up in the early 1370s in the hands of the Chancery clerk William Mirfield, who seems to have consolidated properties earlier held at various times by Chancery clerks William Newenham, Robert de Kelsey, Roger de Bamborough, Elis de Sutton, Thomas Cotingham the elder and younger (c.
 1339-1370), and by John Travers, Justice of the Common Bench.
-Mirfield was unable to sustain his new holdings, however, as he died within a few years of the consolidation, by 1379.
-This area of Holborn was the first major area of Chancery clerk involvement with inn holding.
+Mirfield was unable to sustain his new holdings, however, as he died within a few years of the consolidation, by 1380.
+This area of Holborn was the first major site of Chancery clerk involvement with inn holding.

 Other Possible Inns